 Vlad Kecojevic is the Robert E. Murray Chair and Professor of Mining Engineering at West Virginia University (WVU).
 He is also a Visiting Professor at CETEMIN in Peru.
 He joined WVU’s Department of Mining Engineering in 2010.
 Kecojevic started his academic career with The Pennsylvania State University (PSU) as an Assistant Professor in 2001.
 He earned tenure and he was promoted to the rank of Associate Professor in 2007.
 Kecojevic held the Centennial Career Development Professorship in Mining Engineering at PSU from 2005 through 2009, and the Massey Foundation Professorship at WVU from 2012 through 2018 .
 Prior to joining PSU, he was employed with Krupp Canada (ThyssenKrupp) from 2000 to 2001 and he was responsible for the design of mining equipment.
 He was also involved in planning and design of coal, bauxite and limestone mines in Serbia and Montenegro from 1992 through 2000.
 He earned his B.S., M.S. and Ph.D. degrees in mining engineering from the University of Belgrade in 1991, 1996, and 2000, respectively.

 His research areas of expertise include surface mining, surface mine safety, information technology and environmental issues in surface mining.
 Kecojevic's research has been funded by the mining industry, equipment manufacturers and governmental agencies.
 He has published his research work in a leading mining- and safety-related peer-reviewed journals.

 Kecojevic serves as the Secretary-General of the Society of Mining Professors/Societät der Bergbaukunde (SOMP), and he was 2015-2016 SOMP President.
-He currently serves as the member of the SOMP Council; SOMP Honorifics Committee, SOMP Strategic Planning Committee; and SOMP Nominating Committee.
-Kecojevic was chair of the SOMP Members Development Committee from 2009 through 2014, the member of the SOMP Guenter Fettweis Award Committee, and SOMP Ludwig Wilke Award Committee.
+He currently serves as the chair of the SOMP Council; and meber of SOMP Strategic Planning Committee; and SOMP Nominating Committee.
+Kecojevic was chair of the SOMP Members Development Committee from 2009 through 2014, the member of the SOMP Guenter Fettweis Award Committee, SOMP Ludwig Wilke Award Committee, and SOMP Honorifics Committee.